 You might like...

-Climbing hydrangea is a useful low-maintenance climber for a shady or north wall, also thriving in sunnier sites in moist soils (the flowers do not last quite as well in a sunny spot).
-Plants are slow to get going, and often make little new growth in the first few years.
-However, it is well worth the wait.
-In midsummer the white lacecap-style hydrangea flowers are huge, up to 10in (25cm) across, and can almost cover the stems completely.
+Climbing hydrangea, Hydrangea anomala subsp. petiolaris, is a useful low-maintenance climber, perfect for a shady or north-facing wall.
+It's slow to get going, often making little new growth in the first few years.
+However, it's well worth the wait.
+In midsummer it bears huge, white lacecap-style hydrangea flowers, which can almost completely cover the stems.
 The craggy stems cling to the walls by adventitious roots.
 The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Cultivar: subsp. petiolaris